PhethulwaziD/Camagru/README.md

 # camagru
-The first WeThinkcode (42) Web project
+The first WeThinkcode (42) Web project.
-Camagru Instagram clone image sharing site  created using PHP
+ Camagru is an Instagram clone image sharing site  created using PHP